Bernard Purdie

-In the mid-1990s, he was a member of the 3B's, with Bross Townsend and Bob Cunningham.

-Biography
+One of the most recorded drummers in music history, Purdie is said to have played on over 4,000 recordings.

+Early life

 Purdie was born on June 11, 1939, in Elkton, Maryland, the 11th of 15 children.
 At an early age, he began hitting cans with sticks and learned the elements of drumming techniques from overhearing lessons being given by Leonard Heywood.
 He later took lessons from Heywood and played in Heywood's big band.
 Purdie's other influences at that time were Papa Jo Jones, Buddy Rich, Gene Krupa, Joe Marshall, Art Blakey, as well as Cozy Cole, Sticks Evans, Panama Francis, Louis Bellson, and Herbie Lovelle.

+Career

+Session work and live performances

 In 1961, he moved from Elkton to New York City.
 There he played sessions with Mickey and Sylvia and regularly visited the Turf Club on 50th and Broadway, where musicians, agents, and promoters met and touted for business.
 It was during this period that he played for the saxophonist Buddy Lucas, who nicknamed him 'Mississippi Bigfoot'.
 Eventually Barney Richmond contracted him to play session work.

 Purdie was contracted by arranger Sammy Lowe to play a session with James Brown in 1965 and recording session records also show that Purdie played on "Ain't That A Groove" at the same session.
 Purdie is credited on James Brown's albums Say It Loud – I'm Black and I'm Proud (1969) and Get on the Good Foot (1972).